Help center videos that deflect tickets not create them

 3

-Embed in your help center
+Embed in the help center

 instant